Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 So both forms of function can be used in Mojo, but they have a different meaning:
 * `def` functions are dynamic, flexible and types are optional; using `var` is also not necessary.
 * `fn` is meant for stricter code: it enforces strongly-typed and memory-safe behavior

+Mojo 24.5 has relaxed the requirement of using var within fn functions, making fn more similar to def functions, while still maintaining its unique capabilities.

 Supporting both `def` and `fn` makes it easier to port Python functions to Mojo.